dannyvchu/Stock-Analysis/README.md

 ### Summary
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Refactoring old code can have many advantages, however there can be drawbacks as well.
 #### Advantages
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Properly refactoring old code can help someone new to the code deepen their understanding of how the code functions.
 Also as shown above, it can make code perform more efficiently.
+Messy, disorganized code can be difficult for people new to the code to understand, so simply tidying and organizing the code can help anyone more clearly understand the code.
+Well organized code can also be easier to maintain in the long run.
 #### Disadvantages
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It can take a lot of time and labor cost to refactor a piece of code.
 Simply the cost may be greater than the overall benefit.
 Looking again at the pictures above, we can see that the new code was marginally faster than the old code.
 For short and simple code like this, its probably not worth the trouble to refactor.
 However for large projects with millions of lines of code, the time saved from refactoring could yield huge benefits.